OpenBB-finance/OpenBB/gamestonk_terminal/backtesting/README.md

 im
 ### RSI <a name="RSI"></a>
 This strategy goes long when the RSI is "oversold" - defined as the low parameter.
-It goes short when the RSI is "overbought" - defined as the high (upper) paramter
+It goes short when the RSI is "overbought" - defined as the high (upper) parameter
 ````
 usage: rsi [-u] [-l] [-p] [--spy] [--no_bench] [--no_short]
 ````